 Digital learning authoring tools - which one?

-Evolve by Appitierre is one of our favourite eLearning authoring tools.
-It is highly customisable, packed with useful components and lets us rapidly develop engaging learning that looks great across all devices.
-Here are some simple tips that will help you get the most out of this excellent tool.
+Evolve by Appitierre is one of our favourite content authoring tools.
+It’s a cloud based authoring tool that produces high quality html5 interactive eLearning content.
+It’s highly customisable, packed with useful components and lets us rapidly develop engaging, responsive eLearning courses.
+Here are some simple tips that will help you get the most out of Evolve digital learning.

-Theming in Evolve allows you to add your branding to your eLearning projects (and keep the design and marketing guys and girls happy!)
-The level of detail in the themes is amazing - you can apply your own styling to almost every part of your course.
+Theming in Evolve allows you to add your branding to your eLearning projects (and keep the designer guys and girls happy!)
+The level of detail in the themes is amazing - you can style almost every part of your course.

-The multitude of options may be daunting at first but the developers have thankfully included a default colour palette which allows you to add your brand colours in one place and the changes will be rolled out across the whole course instantly.
+The multitude of options may be daunting at first, but you can start with the simple ‘default colour palette’.
+This allows you to add your brand colours in one place and the colours will be applied throughout your entire course.

 3. Branching scenarios

-A recent addition to Evolve is the branching component (August 2017).
-This allows you to create branching scenarios using a combination of images, video and/or audio.
-Learners can journey down different paths based on the decisions they make and can even be scored on how well they do.
+A great addition to Evolve is the branching component.
+This creates interactive branching scenarios using a combination of images, video and/or audio.
+Learners can explore different paths based on the decisions they make and can even be scored on how well they do.
 In the past, we had to build branching scenarios from scratch or use expensive authoring tools.
-With this new feature, you can build engaging, mobile responsive scenarios in record time without even leaving Evolve.
+With this new feature, you can build engaging, mobile responsive, high quality scenarios in record time without even leaving Evolve.
 Read our blog on eLearning scenario design here.

 4. Column layouts